SwissPedHealth-PipelineDev/docs/pages/variant_concept.md

 {: .note }
 This document is to be updated as we improve the `metadata_descriptions` step which is critical so that downstream users can correctly map data.

+## Aims

+1. Start with a table of variant information output by our pipeline.
+2. Pick key terms, example: CHROM, POS, REF, ALT.
+3. Add new metadata columns which state the concept requirements.

 ## Checklist